dejan2609/harshadranganathan.github.io/about/index.md

 comments: false
 ---
 ## Summary
 Java Developer with 7+ years of experience in design, development and maintenance of Enterprise applications.
-During my career, I have worked in both the Developer and QA automation engineer roles.
+During my career, I have worked in Developer, QA, Automation, Cloud Enablement and Tech Lead roles.
 Passionate about learning new technologies, trends and being innovative at work.

 ## Resume Skills